HTTP-HTTP Integration Unit Testing

 Positive - Test Step

-Under the HTTP Stubs tab, create the HTTP stubs so that a ‘successful’ open-account operation is done by the Open Account API.
+Under the HTTP Stubs tab, create the two HTTP stubs so that a ‘successful’ open-account operation is done by the Open Account API.
 For how to create an HTTP stub in ATB, refer to HTTP Stubs.

 Positive - Fraud Check API Stub